dotnet/docs-aspire/docs/messaging/quickstart-messaging.md

 > [!div class="checklist"]
 >
-> - Create a basic .NET app that is setup to use .NET Aspire Components
+> - Create a basic .NET app that is set up to use .NET Aspire Components
 > - Add an .NET Aspire component to connect to Azure Service Bus
 > - Configure and use .NET Aspire component features to send and receive data